Introduction

 STATEMENT OF ADVICE

-If we offer to arrange the issue of an insurance policy to you, we will provide you with or make available to you a product disclosure statement (PDS) or a policy wording, unless you already have an up to date PDS or policy wording from the insurer.
+If we offer to arrange the issue of an insurance policy to you, we will provide you with, or make available to, you a Product Disclosure Statement (PDS) or a policy wording, unless you already have an up to date PDS or policy wording from the insurer.
 The PDS or policy wording will contain information about the particular policy which will enable you to make an informed decision about purchasing that policy.
+A Target Market Determination (TMD), provided by the insurer, helps you to understand the class of customers an insurance policy has been designed for, considering their needs, objectives, and financial situations.
+We will provide the Target Market Determination to you if you request it.

 PROVIDING YOUR INSTRUCTIONS

-You can give us instructions by email, phone or post.
+You can provide us with instructions by email, phone or post.
 We require instructions relating to changes to your insurance policies to be confirmed in writing.
 Our contact details are provided at the beginning of this FSG.

 DUTY TO DISCLOSE